B.S., University of California at Berkeley, 1980

 Andrea received her J.D. from the University of California, Hastings College of the Law, where she was a member of the highly-regarded Hastings moot-court team.
 With two moot-court teammates, Andrea won a national championship at the National Cultural Heritage Competition in Chicago, Illinois.
 Prior to attending Hastings, Andrea worked as a court clerk for two judges and was a paralegal.

 Andrea is a member of the State Bar of California.
 She is admitted to practice in all California state courts, as well as the United States District Court for the Northern District of California.

 Director of Administration

 She holds a Business & Management Degree from Salisbury University.
-She has been a member with the Association of Legal Administrators (ALA), previous member and served on the board for East Bay Legal Administrators Association (EALA), designation of certification from the Human Resources Certification Institute (HRC1) and pending certification for CLM (Certified Legal Management) and has developed a network of contacts in various areas in relation to VLTA business and the community.
+She has been a member with the Association of Legal Administrators (ALA), previous member and served on the board for East Bay Legal Administrators Association (EALA), designation of certification from the Human Resources Certification Institute (HRC1) and pending certification for CLM (Certified Legal Management) and has developed a network of contacts in various areas in relation to VLT business and the community.

-Virginia (Jenny) Balestrieri enjoys serving her community by coordinating donations to Children’s Hospital in Oakland, CA. She supports Toys for Tot’s and One Warm Coat with donations from various supporters including VLTA during the holidays.
+Virginia (Jenny) Balestrieri enjoys serving her community by coordinating donations to Children’s Hospital in Oakland, CA. She supports Toys for Tot’s and One Warm Coat with donations from various supporters including VLT during the holidays.

 Bachelor’s degree from Louisiana State University in Baton Rouge,